Approx. Time Difference

 Early Exit Exams

-Since the fall semester extends into January, fall-only students need to coordinate with the study center to determine the availability of courses in their field of study that will allow early exams.
-It is not possible to arrange early exams for every course as departing by the end of December means not only needing an early exam but missing out on several weeks of a course.
-It is important to address this issue at the very beginning of the semester.
+Since the fall semester extends into January, if you are a fall-only student you need to coordinate with the study center to determine the availability of courses in your field of study that will allow early exams.
+Departing by the end of December means taking an exam outside of the official exam period and not all faculty members may be willing to do this.
+Please note that it is not possible to arrange early exams for second module Lettere courses since the courses continue into January.
+It is important to address this issue at the very beginning of the semester with your professors.
 The Study Center is available for advice.

 In the Italian university system, grades are assigned on a scale from 10 to 30.
 An 18 is a pass.
 For most courses, the entire grade is based on one final oral examination.
 It is sometimes possible to arrange for oral examinations to be taken in a separate room rather than in a public lecture room with other students and faculty.